cbeams/spring-framework-2.5.x/readme.txt

 * petportal
 * (showcases)

+The Image Database sample is a simple one-screen image management web app that illustrates various Spring-integrated technologies: C3P0 as connection pool, BLOB/CLOB handling with MySQL and Oracle, Velocity and FreeMarker for web views, scheduling via Quartz and Timer, and mail sending via JavaMail.
+Its web layer shows Spring 2.5's annotation-based style for multi-action controllers.
+The imagedb sample application requires Java 5+.

+The Spring JPetStore is an adapted version of Clinton Begin's JPetStore (available from http://www.ibatis.com).
+It leverages Spring's support for the iBATIS SQL Maps to improve the original JPetStore in terms of internal structure and wiring.
+On top of a Spring-managed middle tier, it offers two alternative web tier implementations: one using Spring's web MVC plus JSTL, and one using Struts 1.2 plus JSTL.
+Furthermore, it illustrates remoting via 5 different strategies: Hessian, Burlap, HTTP invoker, RMI invoker, and JAX-RPC.
+JPetStore comes in a JDK 1.4 version as well as a Java 5+ version (see its readme).

 PetClinic features alternative DAO implementations and application configurations for JDBC, Hibernate and JPA, with HSQLDB and MySQL as target databases.
 The default PetClinic configuration is JDBC on HSQL, which also demonstrates Spring's JMX export.
 The Spring distribution comes with all required jar files to be able to build and run the Hibernate and JPA versions.
 PetClinic's web layer shows Spring 2.5's annotation-based controller implementation style.

-The Spring JPetStore is an adapted version of Clinton Begin's JPetStore (available from http://www.ibatis.com).
-It leverages Spring's support for the iBATIS SQL Maps to improve the original JPetStore in terms of internal structure and wiring.
-On top of a Spring-managed middle tier, it offers two alternative web tier implementations: one using Spring's web MVC plus JSTL, and one using Struts 1.2 plus JSTL.
-Furthermore, it illustrates remoting via 5 different strategies: Hessian, Burlap, HTTP invoker, RMI invoker, and JAX-RPC.

-The Image Database sample is a simple one-screen image management web app that illustrates various Spring-integrated technologies: C3P0 as connection pool, BLOB/CLOB handling with MySQL and Oracle, Velocity and FreeMarker for web views, scheduling via Quartz and Timer, and mail sending via JavaMail.
+PetClinic requires Java 5+.

+PetPortal is Spring's primary sample for Portlet environments.
+It shows a couple of portlets combined on a portal page, including multi-mode portlets and form-based portlets.
+All of the portlets are compliant with JSR-168 (Portlet specification 1.0) and are implemented in Spring 2.5's annotation-based controller style (except for the welcome portlet which is a hosted GenericPortlet).
+PetPortal requires Java 5+ and comes with instructions for deployment to Apache JetSpeed (see its readme).